Le-o-n/Le-o-n/README.md

 ## 🧠 About Me

 - 🧪 Part-time researcher at **Warwick Manufacturing Group (WMG)**
-- 🧹 Currently working on brain segmentation and flavour perception
+- 🧹 Currently working on brain segmentation and flavour perception research with **WMG**.
-- ⚙️ Big fan of **C** for its simplicity and performance
-- 🤖 Exploring machine learning, ONNX, and model deployment

 ---